nickrigby/Magento-Stripe-Payments/readme.md

 ### Copying files to your Magento installation

-Copy the conents of the zip file to your Magento installation directory taking care not to overwrite existing files.
+Unzip and copy the conents of the unzipped package to your Magento installation directory taking care not to overwrite existing files.

 ### Enabling the extension